abraamhossam/mindcare_app/AI-Therapist-Project-main/README.md

-To effectively showcase your use of large language models (LLMs) in your CV, you should emphasize the practical application, the technologies involved, and the impact of your work.
-Here’s a structured approach to highlighting this experience:

 ### 1. **Project Title and Description**
 Provide a clear title and a brief description of the project where you used LLMs.